-- Crooked tip or crooked nose
+Crooked tip or crooked nose

-Before performing revision rhinoplasty, Dr. Abramson works with the patient to identify the reason why they are unhappy with the results of the primary rhinoplasty and then sets specific and realistic goals for the revision procedure.
-Vague statements or abstract goals are counterproductive and will not help Abramson develop a successful treatment plan.
-It’s also important not to be premature in decisions regarding a secondary nose procedure.
-Swelling distorts the final results of a nose job; recovery period of a rhinoplasty procedure can take a year to 18 months for the swelling from a primary rhinoplasty to fully dissipate.

-In the case of over-correction, there may not be enough cartilage left to properly sculpt the nose.
-Abramson may need to graft cartilage from other areas of the body to reconstruct the nose.
-Common cartilage sources are the ear and ribs.
-The patient may also have scars and tight skin from the primary rhinoplasty procedure.
-When these factors come into play, revision rhinoplasty essentially becomes much like a reconstructive surgery, which is why it’s critical to have an experienced rhinoplasty surgeon like Dr. Abramson.
-Dr. Abramson is double board certified by the American Board of Otolaryngology and the American Board of Facial Plastic and Reconstructive Surgery.
-He also provides individualized ear, nose, and throat care for patients of ENT of Georgia.
+	Before performing revision nose surgery, Dr. Abramson works with the patient to

+	identify the reason why they are unhappy with the results of the primary nose

+	surgery and then sets specific and realistic goals for the revision procedure.

+	Vague statements or abstract goals are counterproductive and will not help

+	Abramson develop a successful treatment plan.
+It’s also important not to be

+	premature in decisions regarding a secondary nose procedure.
+Swelling distorts

+	the final results of a nose job; recovery period of a rhinoplasty procedure can

+	take a year to 18 months for the swelling from a primary procedure to fully

+	dissipate.

+	In the case of over-correction, there may not be enough cartilage left to

+	properly sculpt the nose.
+Dr. Abramson may need to graft cartilage from other

+	areas of the body to reconstruct the nose.
+Common cartilage sources are the ear

+	and ribs.
+The patient may also have scars and tight skin from the primary

+	rhinoplasty procedure.
+When these factors come into play, revision rhinoplasty

+	essentially becomes much like a reconstructive surgery, which is why it’s

+	critical to have an experienced nose reconstruction surgeon like Dr. Abramson.

+	Dr. Abramson is double board certified by the American Board of Otolaryngology

+	and the American Board of Facial Plastic and Reconstructive Surgery.
+He also

+	provides individualized ear, nose, and throat care for patients of ENT of

+	Georgia.